npotteig/GodotDrone/README.md

 This is a good starter project to build off of for future work toward quadcopter navigation using trajectory optimization or deep learning.

+You can find the code for Godot 4 in the big-refactoring branch.

 (original README below)

 # Godot Drone